 - You don’t know where you want to be (yet), but you know you can no longer stay where you are!

-I help you conceive, build and plan the career and life you want to have.
+I help you conceive, plan, and build the career and life you want to have.

 Your Career In the Context of Your Life